 Use real-time monitoring, a feature available with most contact center software platforms, to measure and monitor the use of Aux codes in your call center.
-Coach and correct agents who are using these codes incorrectly to ensure accurate Aux time reporting.
+Coach and correct agents who are using these codes incorrectly to ensure accurate time tracking.

 Call centers can be a stressful work environment.
 Because of this, you may note that some agents use Aux codes to remove themselves from the call queue when they become overwhelmed.
 Keep an eye out for this misuse of auxiliary time, and work with your agents on stress management techniques.

-As you start to manage auxiliary time more closely, you’ll start to see places for improvement.
+As you start to manage auxiliary time more closely, you'll start to see places for improvement in time management.
 Use the data you gather from these analyses to streamline your call center workflow.